 The villains of Totally Spies! tend to be a pretty petty bunch.
 Candy Sweet from "The Black Widows" was turned down by the Honeybees cheerleading squad as a kid, so she kidnaps them and builds an army of robots that uses the Honeybees' moves to infiltrate an international cheerleading contest and slaughter the competition (quite literally) in the finals.
 Dr. Bittersweet from "Passion Patties" was kicked out of the Happy Girls for eating the cookies she was supposed to sell, so she tries to discredit them with super-addictive, super-fattening cookies.
 And so on.

-Roger of American Dad is a self proclaimed sociopath and as such takes this tropes to its most extreme, victimising or destroying others either for some minor slight or sheer curiosity or boredom.
-He once convinced Steve he was adopted for stealing his cookie for example, and another point tried to blow up the Earth because Stan insulted him (which itself was provoked by Roger being his usual apathetic self).
+Roger of American Dad! is a self proclaimed sociopath and as such takes this tropes to its most extreme, victimising or destroying others either for some minor slight or sheer curiosity or boredom.
+He once convinced Steve he was adopted for stealing his cookie for example, going so far as to burn all of Steve's baby pictures, and another point tried to blow up the Earth because Stan insulted him (which itself was provoked by Roger being his usual apathetic self).
 There is some slight jusification as his species are in fact Made of Evil, and if they don't let out their "bitchiness" on a frequent basis it takes the form of a poisonous bile that kills them.
 Since he has little to no problem with this behavior however, it still counts.

 Him from The Powerpuff Girls is a huge example of this.
 If his powers alone in conjunction with his One-Winged Angel seen in speed demon are any indication, He could probably beat the girls handily if he really wanted to.
 However, for better or worse, he's more interested in inconveniencing them and just generally being a dick.
 Some of his plots have included sending the girls on a wild goose chase and giving them free candy so they get cavities.